mravendi/mravendi.github.io/_posts/tips_lr.md

 ### Storing Good Weights
-ML models are fitted on the training data recursively (each iteration called epoch).
-But the models does not necessirily improve in eatch epoch.
-A good practive is that after an epoch, store the updated weights only if there is an improvement in the validation metrics.
-Checkout the following snippet for a way of doing this process:
+ML models are fitted on the training data recursively (each iteration called an epoch).
+But the models do not necessarily improve in each epoch.
+A good practice is that after an epoch, store the updated weights only if there is an improvement in the validation metrics.
+Check out the following snippet for a way of doing this method:

 ```python
 if val_loss < best_loss: